GiacomoZheng/gm/tutorials/basic.md

 ```gm
 a: gm.= b
 ```
-"Absolute equal" means a is defined as a reference (or alias) of b, in other words, all the identifier `a` below can be regarded as `b`.
+"Absolute equal" means `a` is defined as a alias (or reference, pointer) of `b`, in other words, all the identifier `a` below can be regarded as `b`.
 During the complier procedure, things like
 ```gm
 a.something
 ```